How do I become a fully qualified Assessor?

-That’s it!
-It’s not a complex process, but some people who are new to assessment might find themselves a little confused over what we mean by occupational competence, or struggle to wade through the range of assessment courses on offer.
-Undoubtedly, all you need to know is that CAVA is the only course that makes you a fully qualified Assessor.
+That’s all there is to it.
+It’s not a complex process, but some people who are new to assessment might find themselves a little confused over what we mean by occupational competence.
+Or struggle to wade through the range of assessment courses on offer.
+Undoubtedly, all you need to know is that CAVA is the only current course that makes you a fully qualified Assessor.

 What’s involved in the CAVA course?

 When you undertake the CAVA course, you’ll cover the three criteria that are essential to the assessment process: